Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

-With the aim of comparing the different techniques, we show in Fig.~\ref{fig:KeyRate:Vis1} the results for the ideal scenario $V_\text{HOM}=1.0$ and $g^{(2)} = 0.0$, i.e., where the photons generated by the quantum dots are completely indistinguishable and the generated state is pure.
-For now we consider the secret key rate per successful heralding event at the CHS.
-Hereupon, and unless otherwise stated, we therefore set the transmission efficiency to $T=10^{-3}$ to investigate the limit where it has a negligible influence on the local efficiency.
-This will allow us to identify the minimal experimental requirements for obtaining a secret key \cite{eva2021bell}.
-We will later relax this assumption and investigate the influence of a higher transmission.
-The orange curves correspond to the bounds obtained from Eq.~\eqref{Eq:CHSH:bound} (orange dashed curve) and Eq.~\eqref{Eq:preprocessing:bound} (orange solid curve), while blue curves show the solution found for the optimization problem presented in Eq.~\eqref{eq:opt:rate} when setting $m=8$, with and without noisy preprocessing (blue solid and dashed curves, respectively).
-We see that, in both cases, the improved bound for the relative entropy between Alice and Eve shown in Eq.~\eqref{Eq:Brown:Entropy} allows for enhancing the final value of the key rate and lowers the limits for when this quantity starts to be positive.
-In particular, for the situation without noisy preprocessing we find that the key rate starts to be positive for $\eta_l > 0.909$, according to the analytic bound in Eq.~\eqref{Eq:CHSH:bound}, while the solution to Eq.~\eqref{eq:opt:rate} leads to $\eta_l > 0.848$.
+The orange curves correspond to the bounds obtained from \eqref{Eq:CHSH:bound} (orange dashed curve) and \eqref{Eq:preprocessing:bound} (orange solid curve), while blue curves show the solution found for the optimization problem presented in \eqref{eq:opt:rate} when setting $m=8$, with and without noisy preprocessing (blue solid and dashed curves, respectively).
+Note that in the following and unless otherwise stated, we always set $m=8$ in \eqref{eq:opt:rate} when evaluating the relative entropy between Alice and Eve.
+We see that, in both cases, the improved bound for the relative entropy between Alice and Eve shown in \eqref{Eq:Brown:Entropy} allows for enhancing the final value of the key rate and lowers the limits for when this quantity starts to be positive.
+In particular, for the situation without noisy preprocessing we find that the key rate starts to be positive for $\eta_l > 0.909$, according to the analytic bound in \eqref{Eq:CHSH:bound}, while the solution to \eqref{eq:opt:rate} leads to $\eta_l > 0.848$.
 As $\eta_l$ increases, the difference between both results becomes smaller, and they converge at $\eta_l = 1$ where $r \approx 1$ bit.
-On the other hand, the implementation of the noisy preprocessing strategy leads to an improvement with respect to the bound in Eq.~\eqref{Eq:CHSH:bound}, and provides positive values of the key rate for $\eta_l > 0.832$.
-Introducing this strategy at the level of Eq.~\eqref{eq:opt:rate} further reduces this limit to $\eta_l > 0.818$.
+On the other hand, the implementation of the noisy preprocessing strategy leads to an improvement with respect to the bound in \eqref{Eq:CHSH:bound}, and provides positive values of the key rate for $\eta_l > 0.832$.
+Introducing this strategy at the level of \eqref{eq:opt:rate} further reduces this limit to $\eta_l > 0.818$.
 Nevertheless, while the use of the noisy preprocessing truly improves the obtained bound on the efficiency, the differences in the key rate we get for $V_\text{HOM} = 1.0$ are almost negligible in comparison with the ones obtained without implementing it.
 For instance, at $\eta_l = 0.848$, when the rate for the latter is already zero, the rate obtained with the noisy preprocessing is $r\approx 10^{-3}$ bits.
 We expect this improvement to be negligible in real experimental implementations, where finite statistics have to be considered.
-In the following and unless otherwise stated, we use Eq.~\eqref{eq:opt:rate} with $m=8$ for the evaluation of the relative entropy between Alice and Eve.
 Finally, with the black curve we show an upper bound to the Devetak-Winter bound obtained by implementing the so-called Convex-Combination attack \cite{farkas_bell_2021,lukanowski_upper_2022}.
-As seen in the figure our results are close to the upper bound.
-This upper bound imposes a limit on what is the minimal value of $\eta_l$ (in this case $\eta = 0.791$) for which one could potentially find positive key rates using one-way communication reconciliation techniques.
+As seen in the figure, our results are close to the upper bound.
+This upper bound imposes a lower limit on the minimal value of $\eta_l$ (in this case $\eta_l = 0.791$) for which one could potentially find positive key rates using one-way communication reconciliation techniques.